oracle-livelabs/partner-solutions/freeformseries1/optimizeconfig/optimizeconfig.md

 # Optimize configuration
 ## Introduction
-In this lab, you will create and add members to dimensions in the Freeform application.
-Additionally, you will also gather understanding of optimal Freeform application configuration settings.
+In this lab, you will create and add members to dimensions in the FreeForm application.
+Additionally, you will also gather understanding of optimal FreeForm application configuration settings.

 Estimated Lab Time: 10 minutes

-### About optimizing Freeform applications
+### About optimizing FreeForm applications
-There are certain considerations to optimize a Freeform application.
-This lab will start the process of building to optimize some such configurations, one of which was already done in the previous lab for **Period** dimension during the creation of the **Scratch** Freeform application.
+There are certain considerations to optimize a FreeForm application.
+This lab will start the process of building to optimize some such configurations, one of which was already done in the previous lab for **Period** dimension during the creation of the **Scratch** FreeForm application.
 In addition to understanding **Period** dimension configuration, you will also be uploading additional dimensions to pave the way for follow-on optimal configurations in the following workshop and labs.

 ### Objectives

 In this lab, you will:
-* Adjust configurations of Freeform application namely **Scratch** that you created in the previous lab using **Application Creation Wizard**.
+* Adjust configurations of FreeForm application namely **Scratch** that you created in the previous lab using **Application Creation Wizard**.
 * Add dimensions and members to the **Scratch** application using **Import Metadata** feature.
 * Understand an optimal configuration for **Period** dimension vis-a-vis **BSO** and **ASO** plan types.